tensorflow/tfjs-models/deeplab/demo/README.md

 yarn watch
 ```

-To get future updates from the `deeplab` source code, just run `yarn publish-local` in the deeplab/
+To get future updates from the `deeplab` source code, just run `yarn publish-local` in the `deeplab`
 folder again.